Sell your home in record time with these simple tips.

 You May Also Like

 Time to Get Gazelle Intense

 Don’t get the wrong idea.
 Just because investing for retirement is fourth on the list doesn’t mean you should take your time getting to it.
 The more time you have to save for retirement—once you’re debt-free with emergency savings in the bank, of course—the more wealth you can build.

 Work through the Baby Steps as quickly as you can so you can get started on Baby Step 4.
 And remember, there are three more Baby Steps after that!
 Believe us, you want to get to Baby Step 7: Live and give like no one else!

 Everyone worries about having enough saved for retirement.
-If you’re concerned that putting off investing will jeopardize your security, talk with a financial advisor who can answer your questions and crunch numbers until you have a plan you can feel confident about.
+If you’re concerned that putting off investing will jeopardize your security, talk with an investing pro.